 Since 1915, our researchers have made significant contributions and achieved major milestones in the fight against lung disease by revolutionizing treatment and unlocking secrets of the body's immune system.
-Premature babies now are less likely to die from respiratory distress syndrome; tuberculosis (TB) rates are at an all-time low; and young and old with chronic lung diseases are benefiting from improved treatment options, including lung transplantation, oxygen therapy and genetically-based medicines.
+Premature babies now are less likely to die from respiratory distress syndrome; tuberculosis (TB) rates are at an all-time low; young and old with chronic lung diseases are benefiting from improved treatment options, including lung transplantation, oxygen therapy, and genetically-based medicines.

 Some of our contributions to research include: